roman-milk/roman-milk.github.io/the-perfect-game.md

  I don't know why I even made the effort, I gave the trivia question a throw- away answer.

  My dare was a simple one.
 "Kiss (opposite-spin) deeply, your hands may wander.
 2 minutes."
-Report_Story #3